wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/2-device-registration-and-digital-twins.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE2DQPs]

-Below you can see snippet of what a Device Twin JSON document looks like.
+Below you can see a snippet of what a Device Twin JSON document looks like.
 ![Device Twin JSON](../media/2-rg-unit2.png)

-From a Dynamics 365 standpoint, the Connected Field Service solution leverages device twins to store device-related in two primary ways:
-Synchronize Device Conditions and Properties: Report operating conditions such as a device state, heartbeat for connectivity speed, machine vibration, and so on.
-Leverage this information to gain visibility into device conditions and properties on a graphical dashboard.
+From a Dynamics 365 standpoint, the Connected Field Service solution leverages device twins to store device-related information in two primary ways - Synchronize Device Conditions and Properties.
+Both provide information such as reporting operating conditions such as a device state, heartbeat for connectivity speed, machine vibration, and so on.
+This information provides visibility into device conditions and properties on a graphical dashboard.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE2DQPq]
 >